vexip-ui/vexip-ui/docs/en-US/component/input.md

 :::

-:::demo input/before
+:::demo input/disabled

-### Before or After Slots

-Use the `before` and `after` slots to combine some content with the input.

-If you want to place a button, select or other control, you should use the `before-action` and `after-action` slots.
+### Disabled

+Add the `disabled` prop to set the disabled state.

 :::